 Minimizing your cat's stress during vet visits actually starts at home.
 You can train your cat to be comfortable with their carrier through positive reinforcement , ensuring the carrier isn't associated with fear.
 During visits, place the carrier on a chair or shelf, covered with a towel, to prevent visual stress from other animals.

 Imagine if you had to share your only bathroom or kitchen with multiple people, especially those you don't get along with.
 This is exactly how your cats feel when they're competing for essential resources.
-Each cat in your household should have their own set of resources , ideally located in separate areas to minimize competition and stress.
+Each feline in your cat home should have their own set of resources, ideally located in separate areas to minimize competition and stress.

 Litter box mastery: the foundation of feline comfort